How To Apply For Social Security

 Before you apply: a 10-minute prep checklist

 Filing is easier when you do a quick prep pass first.
 The goal is to avoid the two biggest causes of processing delays: missing documents and inconsistent history (name changes, marriage history, or earnings record issues).
-A short prep step often saves weeks.
+A short prep step often saves weeks and reduces the odds of follow-up letters that pause your claim.

 If Medicare timing is also on your radar, review the broader coordination topic here: